 There have been a few reports of domestic animals becoming sick with COVID-19.
 There is no evidence that domestic animals can spread the virus to people.
 Pet owners and veterinarians can find information in the Q&A below.

-There have been a small number of reports of cats (domestic cats and a tiger), dogs, and minks that have become infected with the COVID-19 virus after close contact with an infected individual.
-Experimental studies have shown that cats, ferrets and hamsters are susceptible to infection and disease.
+There have been a small number of reports of cats (domestic cats and a tiger), dogs, and mink that have become infected with the COVID-19 virus after close contact with an infected individual.
+Experimental studies have shown that cats, ferrets, hamsters, mink, monkeys, rabbits are susceptible to infection and disease.
 At this time, there have been no reports of livestock being infected by COVID-19.
 This situation is being monitored very closely and any new information on the ability of the virus to cause illness in pets or other domestic animals will be updated as it becomes available.

 There have been no reports of cases where household pets or livestock have transmitted the virus to people.
-There has been a report in the Netherlands of transmission of the COVID-19 virus from infected mink to several humans that worked with mink.
-The virus that causes COVID-19 most likely originated from an animal source in China, however, it is now spreading from person-to-person when there is direct contact (through droplets from coughing and sneezing or through direct contact with the virus on hands or surfaces) and, with the exception of mink, not from contact with pets or livestock.
+There have been several reports of transmission of the COVID-19 virus from infected mink to several humans that worked with farmed mink in the Netherlands.
+The virus that causes COVID-19 most likely originated from an animal source in China, however, it now spreads from person-to-person when there is direct contact (through droplets from coughing and sneezing or through direct contact with the virus on hands or surfaces) and, with the exception of farmed mink, not from contact with pets or livestock.